ABOUT THE BWAA

 The BWAA plays a significant role in the enshrinement of new members of the International Boxing Hall of Fame in Canastota, N.Y.
 Full members of the BWAA are polled for their insight on each year’s pool of eligible fighters.
 The results heavily influence each class of inductees.

-The annual writing contest, known as the Barney Awards in honor of the late president of the BWAA Barney Nagler, was started by BWAA president Bernard Fernandez in 2001.
-The Barneys are open to all BWAA members who had stories published in the calendar year running Jan.
-1 through Dec.
-31. An annual photography contest was added in 2004.
+The annual writing contest, known as the Bernie Awards, were first named the Barney Awards in honor of the late president of the BWAA Barney Nagler, was started by past BWAA president and Hall of Famer Bernard Fernandez in 2001.
+The Barneys were renamed the Bernie Awards after Bernard Fernandez.

 Annual dues for membership are $40, or a sum to be determined by a vote of the officers and board of directors, for both full and associate membership.
 Dues should be payable upon submission of a member’s end-of-the-year award ballot.

 Today, with members nationwide and from several countries, the BWAA has moved into the 21st century representing print and online journalists.
-Qualified journalists interested in joining should see our “Members” page.
+Qualified journalists and video journalists interested in joining should see our “Members” page.

 Board of Directors